jnrdt/docker-machine-env/README.md

 Type: `Function`

-A callback for handling the variables. `err` will contain string formatted errors throwed by the command, `envs` will contain the environament variables as follow :
+A callback for handling the variables. `err` will contain string formatted errors throwed by the command, `envs` will contain the environment variables as follow :

 ```javascript
 {